-- If you have the P3SVGA option installed in your P3, connect your monitor and keyboard as shown on page 8. - If you have the Transmit Monitor option installed in your P3, connect the sensor and antenna cables as shown on page 34. - If you have a device such as a STEPP-IR antenna controller or pc program that monitors the RS232 port, sense the RS232 signals at the PC connector at the P3.
+- If you have the P3SVGA option installed in your P3, connect your monitor and keyboard as shown on page 8.
+(Note: An external monitor is required with the P3SVGA option.) - If you have the Transmit Monitor option installed in your P3, connect the sensor and antenna cables as shown on page 34. - If you have a device such as a STEPP-IR antenna controller or pc program that monitors the RS232 port, sense the RS232 signals at the PC connector at the P3.
 Never attempt to sense the RS232 signals at the XCVR connector.